Create a

 HR skill development priorities

-Many HR competency and skill models have emerged from the research (and future views) of academics and human capital consulting firms, focusing on developing HR expertise in a way that can most impact business outcomes.
+Many HR competency and skill models have emerged from the research (and future views) of academics and human capital consulting firms, focusing on developing HR expertise in a way that can have the most impact on business outcomes.
 The most credible voices have been studying and analyzing high-impact HR teams and have identified the most predictive skills of future success.

 For example, The Josh Bersin Company identified the individual HR capabilities that most impact high- vs. low-growth companies: